Integrated Circuit Enterprises Dataset using Qichacha and

 enterprises were mainly concentrated in the east of the Pearl River Estuary.

-Xiangzhou District of Zhuhai, Huangpu District of Guangzhou, and Conghua also
+Xiangzhou district of Zhuhai, Huangpu district of Guangzhou, and Conghua also

 established IC enterprises, and the overall number increased.
-Nanshan District
+Nanshan district

 of Shenzhen had the largest increase.